Find Affordable College Courses

 Athens, GA

-University of Georgia did quite well in this year’s ranking of the best schools for wildlife management students.
-It came in at #9 on the list.
-Located in the midsize city of Athens, UGA is a public college with a fairly large student population.
+University of Georgia landed the #9 spot in the 2023 rankings for the best wildlife management programs.
+Located in the medium-sized city of Athens, UGA is a public college with a very large student population.

 The average amount in student loans that wildlife majors at UGA take out is $21,000.

-Read full report on Wildlife Management at University of Georgia
+Full Wildlife Management at University of Georgia Report

 #10